 The traditional enterprise security perimeter – once limited to private networks – has diminished to only a handful of organizations.
 Today’s innovative businesses enable BYOD policies to remain cutting-edge, however it’s easy to understand why employee personal devices combined with sensitive work-related networks create security risks.

-In 2020, a major security issue for enterprise-use personal devices is distributed denial of service (DDoS) attacks.
-Most notably, reports show that instances of DDoS attacks have increased overall since 2018.
+A major security issue for enterprise-use personal devices is distributed denial of service (DDoS) attacks.
+Most notably, reports show that instances of DDoS attacks have increased due to the shift to remote working, as a result of the COVID-19 pandemic.
 This security risk highlights a significant red flag, so businesses are changing their approach.

 However, determining how your IT department can control these new-found risks (and how to apply an internal policy to external devices) can become an overly-complex issue – especially as your employee device network grows unrestricted.

-To tackle this, BYOD policy compliance tools are now widely adopted.
+To tackle this, BYOD policy compliance tools have become more widely adopted.
 They encourage employees to use devices responsibly and support organizations to formalize management methods.